Indexing policies in Azure Cosmos DB

 There's no impact to write availability during any index transformations.
 The index transformation uses your provisioned RUs but at a lower priority than your CRUD operations or queries.

 There's no impact to read availability when adding new indexed paths.
 Queries will only utilize new indexed paths once an index transformation is complete.
-In other words, when adding a new indexed path, queries that benefit from that indexed path will have the same performance before and during the index transformation.
+In other words, when adding a new indexed path, queries that benefit from that indexed path has the same performance before and during the index transformation.
 After the index transformation is complete, the query engine will begin to use the new indexed paths.

 When removing indexed paths, you should group all your changes into one indexing policy transformation.
 If you remove multiple indexes and do so in one single indexing policy change, the query engine provides consistent and complete results throughout the index transformation.
 However, if you remove indexes through multiple indexing policy changes, the query engine won't provide consistent or complete results until all index transformations complete.
 Most developers don't drop indexes and then immediately try to run queries that utilize these indexes so, in practice, this situation is unlikely.